Characters: Naruto - The Legendary Sannin

 Favorite phrase: "One grab, a thousand gold" referring to getting rich without much effort.

 - A-Cup Angst: During her teenage years.

 - Affectionate Nickname: Naruto calls her Grandma Tsunade.
 Doubles as Hilarious in Hindsight, as we now know that they are both related through the Senju clan.
-She is Naruto's cousin of some variety, but it's still funny!
+She is Naruto's cousin of some variety.

 - Afraid of Blood: Initially.
 Naruto helps her get over it.
 It was because her boyfriend was killed, and she couldn't heal him.

 - Armor-Piercing Slap: When they were young, she caught Jiraiya peeping.
 She then proceeded to break six of his ribs, both of his arms, and puncture one of his lungs.